ONSdigital/rm-survey-service/README.md

 ```

 ## Deployment
-To deploy to Cloud Foundry, run:
+To deploy to Cloud Foundry, run one of the targets below depending on the Cloud Foundry space you wish to push to:

 ```
+make push-demo
+make push-dev
+make push-int
-make push
+make push-test
 ```

 ## Cleaning